webix-hub/docs/data/desktop/tabview.md

 ##Initialization

-There's no need to create a multiview and switching buttons for it.
-Everything lies within one and the same **"tabview"** component with **cells** property that contains collections of views.
+There's no need to create a MultiView and switching buttons for it.
+Everything lies within one and the same **"TabView"** component with **cells** property that contains collections of views.

 {{snippet
-Tabview
+TabView
 }}
 ~~~js
 webix.ui({